ILLINOIS TRIAL LAWYERS

 Nursing Home Abuse

-Abusive treatment in nursing homes is far more widespread than many people realize.
 Unfortunately, even staff at well-reviewed facilities abuse or neglect residents.
 The Illinois Department of Public Health publishes quarterly reports on nursing home violations.

-If you have a loved one in a long-term care facility and you believe they are being harmed by staff members or other residents, a personal injury attorney can not only help point you in the right direction of safety but also assist you in determining if there are grounds for a claim.
+If you have a loved one in a long-term care facility and believe they are being harmed by staff members or other residents, a personal injury attorney can not only help point you in the right direction of safety but also assist you in determining if there are grounds for a claim.

 Medical Malpractice